yangyuhua1/learngit/readme.txt

-Git is a version control system.
 Git is a free software.
+Git is a version control system. i am switching the two sentence.